 Get Smart - Planning Libraries' Roles in Smart Communities

-Get Smart is a monthly newsletter produced by the Center for the Future of Libraries with CTG UAlbany as part of the IMLS -funded project “Enabling Smart, Inclusive, and Connected Communities: The Role of Public Libraries.”
+Get Smart was a monthly newsletter produced by the Center for the Future of Libraries with CTG UAlbany as part of the IMLS -funded project “Enabling Smart, Inclusive, and Connected Communities: The Role of Public Libraries.”
 The newsletter provides information for how smart city development might align with library values and services and the aspirations we have for communities.
-To receive Get Smart, please visit the subscription page.

 Past issues of the Get Smart Newsletter include:

 - Data Sharing, Smart Transportation, and One for the Road (August 2020)